klmo8/course-hyperlinker/README.md

 # CMPT-hyperlinker
-Google Chrome extension that highlights and hyperlinks any paragraph text that matches the 'CMPT XXX' format.
+A simple Google Chrome extension that highlights and hyperlinks any paragraph text that matches the 'CMPT XXX' format.
 The inserted link redirects to the course description for the current academic term.

+This project was undertaken as a means of familiarizing myself with JavaScript and DOM traversal.
+I learned a lot!

 ## Getting Started